oysteijo/FIBSCookieMonster/README.md

 NOTE: You must call `FIBSCookie()` with every message received from the FIBS server, starting immediately after estabilishing a TCP/IP connection with the server.
 You cannot selectively call FIBSCookie with some messages, but not others, because the underlying state model may get confused.

-If you disconnect and reconnect to the FIBS server, you should call `ResetFIBSCookieMonster();` before reconnecting to reset the state properly.
+If you disconnect and reconnect to the FIBS server, you should call `ResetFIBSCookieMonster();` before reconnecting to reset the state properly. *Øystein: This is done automatically if the cookie is `FIBS_Goodbye` or `FIBS_Timeout`.*

 **Malformed Messages**